-Which Apple Watch should I buy?
-The range of models, materials, colours and straps was baffling enough even before the new Apple Watch 2 was unveiled, which has made things even more complicated.
-Here, we help you choose between Apple Watch Series 1 and Apple Watch Series 2, and which models within those will be best for you.
+Which Apple Watch should you buy?
+The range of models, materials, colours and straps was baffling enough even before the new Apple Watch 3 was unveiled, which has made things even more complicated.
+Here, we help you choose between Apple Watch Series 1,2, and 3, and which models within those will be best for you.

 But which model of Apple Watch is right for you, your needs and your budget?
 Which edition, size, case material, colour and strap should you go for?
 Which is the best value-for-money choice?
 With dozens of combinations available, the choice can be overwhelming.

 In our Apple Watch buying guide, we explain all the options and help you decide a) which Apple Watch you want, b) which Apple Watch will suit you, c) which Apple Watch you can afford, and d) where to buy your Apple Watch from.

 You can now pick up the Watch Series 1 from an Apple Store (or order one online), where you can also buy the very expensive Apple Watch Edition, with pre-orders for the Series 3 launching on 15 September, with watches in stores from 22 September.
 Prices range from £249 to figures well over £1,000.
 Note that Apple is no longer selling the Gold models of Apple Watch Edition, which were available for up to £13,000 when the original Apple Watch series was launched.

 You can also buy the Apple Watch from third-party retailers, including John Lewis, Currys, and Very, where you may still be able to find the Series 2 models for a while yet even though Apple itself has stopped selling them.

 For more information on picking up the latest model, check out our dedicated guide to where to buy the Apple Watch 3.